securefederatedai/openfl/docs/get_started/installation.rst

 Install the Package
 *********************************

-Follow this procedure to prepare the environment and install the |productName| package.
+Follow this procedure to prepare the environment and install the OpenFL package.
 Perform this procedure on every node in the federation.

 1. Install a Python 3.9 (>=3.9, <3.12) virtual environment using venv.